Effective March 1, 2016

 A private party may also use a subpoena under the DMCA to require our disclosure of a subscriber's personally identifiable information when the party believes the subscriber has infringed on the copyright of such party.
 Upon receipt of the subpoena, we are required to identify the alleged infringer, without any notice to such subscriber.

-The ECPA also authorizes, and other laws may require, the disclosure of subscriber content or other communications made via our Online Services if we become aware of evidence of child pornography, we inadvertently obtain content or communications and it appears to pertain to the commission of a crime, or disclosure is to law enforcement if we believe there is an emergency involving death or serious injury that requires disclosure.
+The ECPA also authorizes, and other laws may require, the disclosure of subscriber content or other communications made via our Online Services, including (a) if we become aware of evidence of child pornography, (b) we inadvertently obtain content or communications and it appears to pertain to the commission of a crime, or disclosure is to law enforcement, or (c) if we believe there is an emergency involving death or serious injury that requires disclosure.
 Disclosure of content and communications is also permitted to an addressee or intended recipient; to a person involved in forwarding such information to its destination; when it is necessarily incident to providing our Online Service or to protect our rights or property; or to others with your consent or the consent of the addressee or intended recipient of the communications.

 If federal law requires, we will provide you with notice of the disclosures provided above.